Ria424/developers-animatesdk-docs/Document_object/Document82.md

 #### Description

-Method; returns a string that represents the targeted player version for the specified document.
+Method; Returns a string that represents the targeted player version for the specified document.
 For a list of values that this method can return, see [Document.setPlayerVersion()](../Document_object/Document600.md).
 To determine which version of ActionScript is being targeted in the specified file, use [Document.asVersion](../Document_object/Document21.md).

 #### Example